sahilkirad/VeritasAI/README.md

 ## 🎯 Overview

-The **AI Startup Evaluator Platform** is a comprehensive 17-agent investment analysis system that leverages advanced AI agents to process startup pitch decks, conduct automated meetings, perform deep diligence, and generate professional investment recommendations.
-Built with Google's Agent Development Kit (ADK) and deployed on Google Cloud Run with event-driven orchestration.
+**Veritas** is a comprehensive 17-agent AI investment analysis platform that leverages advanced AI agents to process startup pitch decks, conduct automated meetings, perform deep diligence, and generate professional investment recommendations.
+Built with Google Cloud services (Vertex AI, Gemini), Perplexity AI for real-time data enrichment, and deployed on Firebase Functions with event-driven orchestration.

 ### 🎪 What It Does